Digital-Preservation-Finland/dpres-siptools/README.rst

 Additional requirements and notes
 ---------------------------------
-See the readme from file-scraper repository for additional requirements: https://github.com/Digital-Preservation-Finland/file-scraper/blob/master/README.rst
+See the readme from file-scraper repository for additional installation requirements: https://github.com/Digital-Preservation-Finland/file-scraper/blob/master/README.rst

+This software is able to collect metadata and check well-formedness of a limited set of file formats.
+Please see the file-scraper repository for more imformation.

+Even if file-scraper repository is able to check well-formedness of a file in the following cases:

+    * text/csv file
+    * text/xml file against XML schema or schematron files

+it is currently unsupported in dpres-siptools.
+Should you append these files to your workspace, those must be added with --skip_wellformed_check argument.

 Copyright